marisabirk/python-cimec-marisa-birk/README.md

 ## Overview

-- **Data_Analysis.py**: The main pipeline script for the analysis that loads the example data, provides the configuration file and calls other functions.
+- **Data_Analysis.py**: The main pipeline script for the analysis that loads the example data, provides the configuration file and calls other functions and plots the results.
 - **dRSA_coreFunction.py**: The core function of the analysis, capable of comparing any dynamic neural and computational data.
 - **dRSA_subsampling2.py**: A script for creating subsamples to generalize the data.